nickoala/openrv/README.md

 few missing pieces myself.
 I hope it could save time for someone who tries to do the same.

-I won't give all the backgrounds.
-Please click on the links to review them.
-Using vision algorithms effectively does require knowing enough backgrounds.

 ## Prerequisites

-Vectors and matrices are mainstay in these situations.
+Vector and matrix are mainstay in these situations.
 Finding no satisfactory alternatives, I have again implemented my own.

 #### Vector Operations on MicroPython